 We had been admirers of Nicholas Lees fine porcelain sculptures for quite a while when we met him in Venice at Homo Faber last year.
 Nicholas’ work had been selected for the Best of Europe exhibition at Homo Faber alongside work by Cavaliero Finn’s artists, Ashraf Hanna and Matthew Chambers.
 A visit to Nicholas’ studio in Hampshire one month later and our belief that his work would sit well within the Cavaliero Finn portfolio was confirmed.
 We were smitten.

-In the run up to our first show featuring Nicholas’ sculptures, we chatted to him to find out a bit more about his work as an artist.
+In the run up to our show Alter at Fitzrovia Chapel, featuring this delicately formed new sculpture by Nicholas, we chatted to him to find out a bit more about his work as an artist.

 How did you become an artist?